Better Trees: An empirical study on hyperparameter tuning of classification decision tree induction algorithms: Hyperparameter tuning of decision trees

-The Friedman test~\cite{Demvsar:2006}, with significance levels at $\alpha = 0.05$ and $\alpha = 0.1$, was also used to compare the hyperparameter tuning techniques, evaluating the statistical significance of the experimental results.
-The null hypothesis states that all classifiers induced with the hyperparameter settings found by the tuning techniques, and the classifier induced by default values, are equivalent concerning predictive \acrshort{bac} performance.
+Considering that hyperparameter tuning may improve predictive performance (mainly for CART) and/or reduce tree size (mainly for J48), the practitioner has to decide which tuning technique to choose.
+The previous analyses suggest that most of the techniques have a similar behavior.
+In order to compare them across all datasets, we applied the Friedman test~\citep{Demvsar:2006}, with significance levels at $\alpha = 0.05$ to evaluate the statistical significance of the experimental results.
+The null hypothesis states that all classifiers induced with the hyperparameter settings found by the tuning techniques and the classifier induced by default values are equivalent concerning predictive \acrshort{bac} performance.
 If the null hypothesis was rejected, the Nemenyi post-hoc test was applied, stating that the performances of two different techniques are significantly different if the corresponding average ranks differ by at least a \acrfull{cd}~value.
+Figure~\ref{fig:cd_diagram} presents \acrshort{cd} diagrams for the two \acrshort{dt} induction algorithms.
+Techniques are connected when there are \textit{no} statistically significant differences between them.